 Musical hold

-You are going to use an answering service to enhance the perception of your business and make sure you don’t lose any calls.
-From time to time it may be necessary to put your callers on hold or callers will be placed on hold if a call is transferred to you.
+You are going to use an answering service to enhance the perception of your business so make sure you don’t lose any calls.
+From time to time it may be necessary to put your callers on hold, or callers will be placed on hold if a call is transferred to you.
 What will your callers hear?
 Silence, a pre-recorded message or music?
 If so what type of music is played through the system?
 It’s all part of your customer experience so check if it’s important to you.

 Free trials